Houston Jones Act Lawyer

 If you work on the sea or waterway as a regular part of your job, you are more than likely covered under Maritime Law.
 Call for us to discuss your injury and how we can help you secure the medical care and financial damages you deserve and need.

 Free Consultation for Your Jones Act Claim

-We never charge a fee until we win your case.
+We never charge a fee unless we win your case.
 Don’t compromise your rights to recover the compensation you need and deserve by waiting to act.
 We will listen to your concerns and answer your questions.